vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/049/15_nu_no.md

 title = "15"

 +++
-The publ. tr. should read “the herdsman of great truth,” since gopā́m modifies rayím.
+The published translation should read “the herdsman of great truth,” since gopā́m modifies rayím.

 With Oldenberg I read cakrámāma, a pf. subj., not ca krámāma, pace Klein (DGRV I.188, 190).
 This reading is accepted by Kümmel (147 and n.
 146).